 A: Influenzas are broadly divided into three types: A, B, and C. Type A influenza includes most human and all avian influenza (AI) viruses.
-AI is a viral disease that naturally infects waterfowl and some species of shorebirds.
-Influenza viruses are divided into subtypes based on the two proteins, hemaglutinin (H) and neuraminidase (N),that they have on their surfaces.
-There are 16 recognized H types, and 9 N types, and these are known to occur in a number of different combinations.
+Avian influenza is a virus that is naturally found in waterfowl and some species of shorebirds.
+Influenza viruses are divided into subtypes based on the two proteins, hemaglutinin (H) and neuraminidase (N),that are found on influenza surfaces.
+There are 16 recognized H types, and 9 N types recognized in avian species, and these are known to occur in a number of different combinations.

 Avian influenza is broadly divided into highly pathogenic (HPAI) and low pathogenic (LPAI) strains based on its ability to cause disease in poultry.
-Low pathogenic AI is a natural infection of waterfowl that may cause minimal to no signs of disease in domestic poultry and wild birds.
-Highly pathogenic AI is rarely found in waterfowl, and causes severe disease in domestic poultry with a high case fatality rate (death rate).
-Only two types of AI viruses, H5 and H7, are known to include highly pathogenic viruses.
+Low pathogenic avian influenza is a natural infection of waterfowl that may cause minimal to no signs of disease in domestic poultry and wild birds.
+Highly pathogenic avian influenza rarely causes disease in waterfowl but these birds can transmit it to domestic poultry where it can cause a severe disease with high case mortality (death).
+Two types of avian influenza viruses, H5 and H7, are the most common highly pathogenic viruses found in nature.
 It is important to understand, however, that not all H5 and H7 influenza viruses are highly pathogenic.
-Due to stringent biosecurity practices, AI is uncommon in most commercial poultry flocks in the United States; it is most often identified in poultry raised outdoors or those that intermingle with or are exposed to wild birds.
+Likewise, other strains that are not H5 or H7 can be considered highly pathogenic in certain circumstances.
+Due to stringent biosecurity practices, avian influenza is uncommon in most commercial poultry flocks in the United States; it is most often identified in poultry raised outdoors or those that intermingle with or are exposed to wild birds or their droppings (excreta).

 Q: Can animals "shed" the virus before clinical signs are observed?

-A: The incubation period is the time between infection and the appearance of signs of disease.
-"Shedding," as it applies to viruses, means that the animal's secretions and/or droppings contain viral particles that may infect other animals or people.
-Some animals (e.g., growing poultry) rapidly show clinical signs of disease and simultaneously shed virus.
-Other animals, including some species of waterfowl, may appear clinically healthy, but be shedding the virus.
+A: "Shedding," as it applies to viruses, means that the animal's secretions and/or droppings contain viral particles that may infect other animals or people.
+Some animals (i.e., growing poultry) rapidly show clinical signs of disease and simultaneously shed virus.
+Other animals, including some species of waterfowl, may appear clinically healthy, but are shedding the virus, which is the reason that surveillance of waterfowl for early detection of influenza viruses along the major flyways is an important measure to prevent outbreaks of disease in commercial poultry.
+The incubation period is the time that passes between when the bird first gets infected and the appearance of clinical signs of disease.
 The incubation and shedding periods for avian influenza virus in many species are not known.

-A: Avian influenza (AI) viruses are sensitive to most detergents and disinfectants, and heating and drying will inactivate them.
-However, AI viruses may persist in soil, feces, and pond water for varying amounts of time, depending on environmental conditions.
+A: Avian influenza viruses are generally sensitive to most detergents and disinfectants, and heating and drying will inactivate them.
+However, avian influenza viruses can persist in soil, feces, and pond water for varying amounts of time, depending on environmental conditions.

 The ability of AI viruses to survive in the environment depends on temperature and humidity.
 According to a 1998 study,1 the stability of the Hong Kong H5N1 highly pathogenic AI (HPAI) virus in wet feces in the environment was more than 40 days at 4°C (39.2°F).
 The virus becomes less stable as the temperature increases: at 25°C (77°F) the virus was stable for 8 days and at 35°C (95°F) the virus was stable for only 2 days.
 The same study reported that H5N1 HPAI virus in dry feces at 25°C (77°F) was stable for only 1 day.